Certificate of Excellence

 Part of the tour goes through the area of Christianshavn where many people live on boats in the canals.
 Christianshavn is named after king Christian IV who expanded Copenhagen with this beautiful area in the early 1600’s.
 It is one of the most beautiful, popular and expensive neighbourhoods in the city.

-In the open harbour area you will pass the last Danish submarine that was retired in 2005 before passing by the modern opera house and the beautiful view of the royal palace, Amalienborg, from the sea.
+In the open harbour area you will pass the last Danish submarine that was retired in 2005.
+You will also see the modern opera house and get a beautiful view of the royal palace, Amalienborg, from the sea.

-Finally, you will see the world famous little mermaid statue.
+Finally, you will see the world famous little mermaid statue from the boat.
 The statue was made in 1913 by the artist Edvard Eriksen to commemorate the fairy tale by Hans Christian Andersen.
-It is very small and the Danes do not think much of it but internationally it has become a symbol of Copenhagen.
-There are always (Asian) tourists taking pictures of it.
+It is very small.
+The Danes do not think that much of it.
+But internationally it has become a symbol of Copenhagen.
+There are always tourists taking pictures of it.

 The statue has often been vandalised by people with political messages.
 She has been beheaded several times.
 She has been dressed in a burka as a protest against islamisation of Denmark and she has been vandalised with red paint as a protest against whale hunting.

 Hamlet Tours does not operate canal tours in Copenhagen and is not associated with any of the operators of the canal tours.
 The canal tour is included in our GRAND INNER CITY TOUR but if you just want to go on the canal tour without joining our city tour, here is our unbiased advice:

 There are two main operators of the canal tours.
 Nettobådene costs 60 DKK (8 euros) per person and Stromma costs 80 DKK (10 euros) per person They are both reliable and trusted operators.
 Stromma has more departures.